Field Guide to the R Mixed Model Wilderness

 13.2.1 Import data

-Let’s import oats data from the MASS package.
+Next step is to import the oats data from the MASS package.

 data1 <- MASS::oats

-To read more about data and model fitting explanation please refer to Chapter 7.
+To read more about data and model explanation please refer to Chapter 7.

 13.2.2 Model fitting